policy Module

 Policy

-get_order_quantity(predecessor_index=None, inventory_position=None, echelon_inventory_position_adjusted=None)[source]
+get_order_quantity(product=None, order_capacity=None, include_raw_materials=False, inventory_position=None, echelon_inventory_position_adjusted=None)[source]

 The method obtains the necessary state variables (typically inventory position, and sometimes others) from self.node.network.
+The order quantities are set using the bill of materials structure for the node/product.

 If inventory_position (and echelon_inventory_position_adjusted, for balanced echelon base-stock policies) are provided, they will override the values indicated by the node’s current state variables.
-This allows the policy to be queried for an order quantity even if no node or network are provided or have no state variables objects.
-If inventory_position and echelon_inventory_position_adjusted are omitted (which is the typical use case), the current state variables will be used.
+This allows the policy to be queried for an order quantity even if no node/product or network are provided or have no state variables objects.
+If inventory_position and echelon_inventory_position_adjusted are None (which is the typical use case), the current state variables will be used.

 Parameters